History, Facts & Track Updates

 Once you leave Marree for the northbound journey, or Birdsville for the

-southern route, there is only the Mungerannie Roadhouse about halfway
+southern route, there is only the Mungeranie Roadhouse about halfway

 that provides provisions like fuel, meals & drinks for travellers.

-Join me on a fantastic journey, read about the history, highlights, track conditions and Cooper Creek ferry.
+Join me on a fantastic journey.
+Read about the history, highlights, track conditions and get facts about the Cooper Creek ferry.

 Wetlands near the Mungerannie roadhouse - a paradise for birds

-The track was established in the 1860s.
+The Birdsville Track was established in the 1860s.
 It once was the main stock route

 to bring cattle from central Queensland to the railway in Marree.
 In

-these days the track had a grim reputation, many people and mobs of
+these days, the trail had a grim reputation, many people and mobs of

 cattle lost their lives.